brianfitzgerald/jax-mmdit/README.md

 ### Acknowledgements

-I heavily relied on Simo Ryu's [minRF](https://github.com/cloneofsimo/minRF) repo for the original implementation, especially the sampling code for rectified flow; as well as the [original DiT repo](https://github.com/facebookresearch/DiT) and
+I heavily relied on Simo Ryu's [minRF](https://github.com/cloneofsimo/minRF) repo for the original implementation, especially the sampling code for rectified flow; as well as the [original DiT repo](https://github.com/facebookresearch/DiT).

 I also learned a lot from Rafi Witten's great [High Performance LLMs in Jax](https://github.com/rwitten/HighPerfLLMs2024) course, especially multi-device training in Jax.